-The Audit of Antisemitic Incidents accounts for assaults, vandalism, and harassment, but we know that there are many unreported incidents of antisemitism, from "jokes" to microaggressions to insensitive comments that normalize antisemitic rhetoric.
-The 2,107 incidents that ADL logged in 2019 mark a 12% increase from 2018.
+The Audit of Antisemitic incidents accounts for assaults, vandalism, and harassment, but we know that there are many unreported incidents of antisemitism, from "jokes" to microaggressions to insensitive comments that normalize antisemitic rhetoric.
+The 2,024 incidents that ADL logged in 2020 is the third highest number of incidents recorded per year since ADL began tracking incidents in 1979.
 Antisemitic incidents took place across society, including on college campuses, in K-12 schools, and at Jewish institutions.
-The complete dataset of antisemitic incidents for 2016-2019 is available on ADL's H.E.A.T.
+The complete dataset of antisemitic incidents for 2016-2020 is available on ADL's H.E.A.T.
 Map, an interactive online tool that allows users to geographically chart antisemitic incidents and extremist activity nationally and regionally.
 In order to better understand and unpack antisemitism, this guide provides a way to initiate conversations about how antisemitism impacts both the Jewish community and the United States at large and what we as ordinary people can do about it.
 This resource is intended to enable adults-educators and parents or caregivers-to initiate conversations with young people about antisemitism and other forms of hate.